mshanemc/deploy-to-sfdx/README.md

 then start this app with
 `heroku local`

+You can also run some local integration tests using mocha.
+See /tests and use `mocha --watch tests/`

 ---
 ## Debugging on [non-local] Heroku
 if **hosted-scratch-qa** is the name of your app